Follow along for a first gorilla trekking experience in Uganda to see how it can be:

-Read a blog about my first gorilla trekking experience in Uganda to see how it can be.
 Ever since reading an article in the Swedish travel magazine Vagabond about Gorilla Trekking in Uganda I have wanted to come here and see them.
 I especially remember a picture illustrating the article; it was a close up of a Gorilla letting you look straight into its eyes.
-It became one of my travel dreams to one day get to Bwindi Impenetrable NP and see the gorillas with my own eyes.
+It became one of my travel dreams to one day get to Bwindi Impenetrable National Park and see the gorillas with my own eyes.
+Here I will tell you about my Gorilla trekking experience.

 Me and the others who would trek the Oruzogo Mountain Gorilla family that day were briefed on the rules of gorilla trekking.
 For example you are not allowed to get closer than 7 meters to the gorillas so as not to disturb them and as a precaution so they want contract disease from any visitors.
 Since the mountain gorillas share around 97% of their dna with us it is important to not visit them if feeling any illness.
 After being informed about the rules we were offered a hiking stick to make the walk easier and then we climbed in to our cars to be driven to the starting point of our gorilla trek.